lexbor/docs/source/examples/html/parse_chunk.md

 ## Code Overview

 The main function serves as the entry point for the program.
-Here, several significant components of the Lexbor library are employed, such as creating a parser, managing HTML documents, and serializing the parsed content.
+Here, several significant components of the `lexbor` library are employed, such as creating a parser, managing HTML documents, and serializing the parsed content.

 ### Initialization